iceburg-net/iceburg-ci/README.md

 :one: enable iceburg-ci by including the [downstreamer](https://github.com/iceburgci/iceburg-ci-downstreamer/) in your project or installing it as a system-wide tool.

-:two: add a compliant `ci/docker-compose.yml` file to your project. services in this file define what is performed during a step. e.g.
+:two: add `ci/docker-compose.yml` to your project. services in this file define what is performed during a step;
 ```yaml
 services:
   build: